New Cruising Blogs (SEADUCTRESS

 they use the head sail ("modified dhow") regularly

-as it controls roll and adds to the mileage. |
+as it controls roll and adds to the mileage.
+NEWS!
+She's currently

 A Seahorse 382